mcteamster/white/README.md

 - Making Weird Noises

 ### What's New
-Some meta-actions which were previously bound by the technical limitations of the game are now in version `2.x` with features like:
+Some meta-actions which were previously bound by technical limitations are now possible in version `2.x` with features like:
 - Hand: Picking Up and Discarding
 - Table: Placing cards in front of you (e.g. for long-lived/dormant/persistent actions/buffs/debuffs)
 - Sending cards between players: you can only send cards in your Hand or on your Table